 I first became involved in my first year after hearing past president Ismail Khalil talk to us about what the society has to offer and why this is a unique opportunity for students at Manchester.
 I became the treasurer that year and quickly realised I wanted to become involved long term.
 In my second year at the society my responsibilities grew as I was the Manchester lead for an international dental project started at the University of Dundee.
 This aimed to improve the quality of Dental Wikipedia for the benefit of both students and patients.

 This year I have become the Co-president along with Neelam Khan (4th year).
 This has been a major step up for both of us in terms of responsibilities and pressure but massively rewarding.
-As presidents you must be on top of managing your committee to make sure everyone know what they need to be doing but also you have to make sure everyone is happy.
+As presidents, you must be on top of managing your committee to make sure everyone know what they need to be doing but also you have to make sure everyone is happy.

 People joined the society as they believed in what we are trying to achieve and want to contribute but they also should enjoy themselves and be supported whilst on the committee and afterwards.
 I have made many great friends through the society who are there if I require help be it academically or non-academic.

 The British Undergraduate Dental Research Conference is unique in the undergraduate dental world, with over 50% of the students coming from other universities.
 The event has grown to become a truly national conference that is benefiting students no matter which university they attend.
-The conference aims to fulfill two aims, to bring research to the undergraduate level and to improve your professional work.
+The conference aims to fulfil two aims, to bring research to the undergraduate level and to improve your professional work.
 This is achieved through morning lectures on the theme of research and afternoon workshops on a huge variety of clinical and non-clinical topics.